vishrutshah211102/cf_ai_HeadlinesAI/README.md

 # cf_ai_HeadlinesAI

-An AI-powered news application built on Cloudflare infrastructure that delivers personalized news recommendations using machine learning and user preferences stored in browser memory.
+An AI-powered news application built on Cloudflare infrastructure that delivers personalized news recommendations using llms and user preferences stored in browser memory.

 ## Live Demo